-GRONINGEN – The Groninger Museum, one of the most important museums in the Netherlands, will be hosting the first major MAARTEN BAAS retrospect.
-Hide & Seek (opening 18 February) highlights the work of one of Holland’s most famous and well-respected artists.
+With more than 125,000 visitors, the exhibition Hide & Seek has been one of the most successful exhibitions at the Groninger Museum.
+From May 2018 onwards, the retrospective will travel to the next museum, the Design Museum in Ghent, Belgium.
+Hide & Seek highlights the work of one of Holland’s most famous and well-respected artists.
 MAARTEN BAAS’ Hide & Seek shows the many faces of a man who has been keeping the design and art world on its toes for 15 years.

 “The Groninger Museum has a long history with Maarten Baas.
 Through special commissions the museum has built an important collection of his work.
 The MendiniRestaurant interior that Maarten redesigned in 2010 is an absolute highlight in this sense.
 We are very proud to present the first major museum solo exhibition of this extraordinary designer.”